By Adam Smith, 21st Century

 As I mentioned earlier, monetary policy and the monetary system are all a big evolving experiment, and there are many ways to skin a cat.
 Central banks and money markets tend to all work on the same principles across the world, but the structure and mechanisms in them vary in some interesting ways.

 Well, it went horribly, inflation raged on, leading a decade later to the highest interest rates in history, peaking over 20%.
-As Governor Bouey said after winding down monetarism, “we didn’t abandon monetary aggregates, monetary aggregates abandoned us.”
+As Governor Bouey said in 1982 after winding down monetarism, “We didn’t abandon monetary aggregates, they abandoned us.”
 And it doesn’t matter if Canada’s handling of monetarism was done poorly or not, it was a flawed theory and a failed experiment and history and evidence have borne this out unequivocally.

 Here it is, the classic “hockey stick” graph of Canada’s public debt.
 Just look at that horrifying skyrocket after 1974 and drool over how steady and low it was prior to that.
 As one site full of falsehoods quipped, “something sure went horribly wrong after 1974!”